HackDesignChallenge/Games-AI-Task-5/README.md

 Stranger Things - Your game's ambience is inspired by an 80s pop song

-Celestial - An option to adjust game speed is included

 Not the bees - The mechanic is based on swarm tactics.

 Game Legacy - Each playthrough of the game affects the next.